 It’s essential to make employee recognition, including rewards, part of your everyday company culture.
-But that doesn’t mean Employee Appreciation Week should go unnoticed.
-These extra-special perks will remind all of your employees how much the company cares.
+But that doesn’t mean Employee Appreciation Day (or Employee Appreciation Week) should go unnoticed.
+These extra-special perks will remind all of your employees how much your company cares.

 - On-site massage therapists or chiropractors